hm-lang/core/proposals/README.md

 substitute the preferred name for any aliases found, and the compiler will only warn on finding aliases.
 TODO: maybe combine formatter/compiler.
+TODO: maybe even add compiler errors to the code itself, with some special comments that will be removed on next compile, e.g., `@hmError`.

 Aliases can be used for simple naming conventions, e.g.: